Meadowhall (shopping centre): Environmental policy

-The centre recycles 97% of waste from retailers and customers, with the remaining three percent going to incineration with energy recovery; no waste goes to landfill.
+The centre recycles 97% of waste from retailers and customers, with the remaining three per cent going to incineration with energy recovery; no waste goes to landfill.

 Meadowhall was the first UK shopping centre to develop an on-site recycling facility.
 The Resource Recovery Centre, which opened in 2006, operates a conveyor belt system to separate out types of waste, from paper to plastic, cardboard to cans.

 Meadowhall began to harvest rainwater in 2006.
 Four water storage tanks collect rainwater and condensation from air conditioning.
 This is then used throughout the Shopping Centre for cleaning, flushing toilets and watering the external landscaped areas.
 The tanks are nearly 7 metres high and can hold 6600 impgal of water each.

 In 2008, Meadowhall installed a bore hole.
 This is a narrow shaft drilled into the ground that collects water from beneath the earth.
 Water from the bore hole is collected into a master tank.
-The storage tanks are connected onto a "network", which will ensure 90-95% of all water used by customers and retailers for flushing toilets is derived from rainwater harvesting or bore hole water.
+The storage tanks are connected onto a "network", which will ensure 90–95% of all water used by customers and retailers for flushing toilets is derived from rainwater harvesting or bore hole water.